MumenAlmadaineh/reading-notes/README.md

 Learn HTML by three steps | [Go to Learn HTML by three steps page to know more about this three steps](https://mumenalmadaineh.github.io/reading-notes/read03)
 Three steps that will help you to begin learning about JavaScript | [Click here to know more about this three steps](https://mumenalmadaineh.github.io/reading-notes/read04)

+CSS files and color | [Click here to read about CSS files and color in css](https://mumenalmadaineh.github.io/reading-notes/read05)

-Expressions and operators in JavaScript | [Click here to learn about Expressions and operators](https://mumenalmadaineh.github.io/reading-notes/read05)
+Expressions and operators in JavaScript | [Click here to learn about Expressions and operators](https://mumenalmadaineh.github.io/reading-notes/read06)

 # 3 most idea significant I read about How Computers Work